“I can’t wait to take a breather after this meeting to decompress.”

-Preferences toward introversion and extraversion are not clear cut.
+Preferences toward introversion and extroversion are not clear cut.
 People may lean more toward one than the other over a lifetime.
 It is not typical for someone to do a full 360 to the opposite of their current preference, but life experience and self-awareness can impact a person’s approach to the world.
-A certain amount of people are genuinely ambiverts, existing in the wide expanse between a true introvert preference and a true extravert preference.
+A certain amount of people are genuinely ambiverts, existing in the wide expanse between a true introvert preference and a true extrovert preference.

 What do I do next?

 If you do not know your own preference, that’s an important place to start.
 A 12-question quiz from the author of Quiet: The Power of Introverts in a World That Can’t Stop Talking is available here.
-A fee-based version of the Myers-Briggs Type Indicator, which provides insight into Introversion, Extraversion, and other personality characteristics is available via this link.
+A fee-based version of the Myers-Briggs Type Indicator, which provides insight into Introversion, Extroversion, and other personality characteristics is available via this link.